pay-now/paynow-woocommerce/README.EN.md

 3. Search and select `Paynow` and click `Manage`
 4. Credential Keys can be found in `Settings > Shops and poses > Authentication data` in Paynow merchant panel
 5. Type `Api-Key` and `Signature-Key` in proper fields

+## FAQ
+**How to configure return address?**
+Return address will be set automatically for each order.
+There is no need to manually configure this address.
+**How to configure notification address?**
+In the Paynow merchant panel go to the tab `Settings> Shops and poses`, in the field` Notification address` set the address: `https: //twoja-domena.pl/?
+Wc-api = WC_Gateway_Paynow`.

+## Sandbox
+To be able to test our Paynow Sandbox environment register [here][ext2]

 ## Support
 If you have any questions or issues, please contact our support at support@paynow.pl.